Beware High Investment Fees

 Large But Hard-To-See Fees

-A good analogy to how high mutual fund fees kills good investing performance is a marathon where the athletes are wearing knapsacks weighing anywhere from one to 200 pounds.
-A champion runner wearing the heaviest burden may be able to lead for a short while, but over time will almost certainly fall behind even the average runners carrying no weight.
+A good analogy for how high investment fees kill good investment performance is a marathon where the athletes are wearing knapsacks weighing from 1 to 200 pounds.
+A champion runner wearing the heaviest burden may be able to lead for a short while, but over time, will almost certainly fall behind even the average runners carrying no weight.
 Solid mutual funds are today available at fees as low as 0% (!!!).
-Over time, the burden of 2% or more in fees will almost certainly overwhelm all managers, regardless of current champion status.
+Over time, the burden of fees at 2% or more overwhelms 99% all managers, regardless of current champion status.

 Subscribe to the Newsletter